Rapper Tekashi 6ix9ine arrested in Florida, records show

 TAMPA, Fla.
-(WFLA) — Rap star Tekashi 6ix9ine was arrested in Florida Wednesday evening, according to records from the Palm Beach County Sheriff’s office.
+(WFLA) — Rap star Tekashi 6ix9ine was arrested in Florida Wednesday evening after failing to appear in court, according to records from the Palm Beach County Sheriff’s office.

 Tekashi, whose real name is Daniel Hernandez, had a run-in with the law on June 11 when he was stopped by the Florida Highway Patrol for driving 136 mph in a 65 mph zone.

-When Hernandez failed to appear for his court date on July 12, a warrant was issued for his arrest.
+When Hernandez didn’t appear for his court date on July 12, a warrant was issued for his arrest.

 Deputies “also observed that the vehicle did not have a license tag.”